The English Game

-The English Game is a British historical sports drama television miniseries developed by Julian Fellowes for Netflix about the origins of modern association football in England.
-The six-part series was released on 20 March 2020.
+The English Game is a British historical sports six-part television drama about the origins of association football in England.
+Developed by Julian Fellowes for Netflix, the six-part series was released on 20 March 2020.
+While the series is set primarily in Lancashire, it was filmed in Yorkshire.

 Premise

 In the 1870s, football in the United Kingdom was a sport for the wealthy.
 A working-class star and his upper-class counterpart come together to change the game forever.